MPAS Goals and Competencies

 - Demonstrate a commitment to the physician assistant profession by facilitating collaborative activities for continuous professional growth.

-By the end of the Physicians Assistant Program, the graduating student should be able to:
+By the end of the Master of Physician Assistant Studies program the graduating student should be able to:

-- Possess a sound knowledge of current and evolving biomedical and clinical sciences, and integrate and apply it to the medical care, health promotion, and disease prevention services offered.
+- Possess a sound knowledge of current and evolving biomedical and clinical sciences, social and behavioral sciences, population health, and personal wellness, and integrate and apply it to the medical care, health promotion, and disease prevention services offered.

 - Participate in lifelong learning to continually improve clinical knowledge, clinical and technical skills, professional behaviors, and clinical reasoning and problem-solving abilities.